Learn more about the speaker lineup for TED2017.

 In addition to the Nobel Prize, Blackburn has received nearly every major scientific award including the Lasker, Gruber, and Gairdner prizes.
 She has served as president of the American Association of Cancer Research and the American Society for Cell Biology, and on editorial boards of scientific journals including Cell and Science.
 She coauthored the best-selling book The Telomere Effect: A Revolutionary Approach to Living Younger, Healthier, Longer.

-Rutger Bregman is one of Europe’s most prominent young thinkers.
+Rutger Bregman is one of Europe's most prominent young thinkers.
 The 28-year-old historian and author has published four books on history, philosophy and economics.
-His History of Progress was awarded the Belgian Liberales prize for best nonfiction book of 2013.
-The Dutch edition of Utopia for Realists became a national bestseller and will be translated in 16 languages this year.
-Bregman has twice been nominated for the prestigious European Press Prize for his journalism work at The Correspondent.
+His book Utopia for Realists -- on universal basic income and other radical ideas -- has been translated in more than 20 languages.
 His work has been featured in The Washington Post and The Guardian and on the BBC.

 Jacob Collier is nothing short of prodigious.
-A two-time Grammy-winning singer, arranger, composer, and multi-instrumentalist, he combines everything from jazz and a cappella to classical and Brazilian music.
-In 2014, he was discovered by the legendary producer Quincy Jone.
-Shortly after, Collier began working on his audio-visual live performance vehicle designed and built at MIT.
+A two-time Grammy-winning singer, arranger, composer and multi-instrumentalist, he combines everything from jazz and a cappella to folk, electronic and classical music.
+In 2014, he was discovered by the legendary producer Quincy Jones.
+Shortly after, Collier began working on his audio-visual live performance vehicle designed and built by Ben Bloomberg at the MIT Media Lab.

-Since his first video in 2011, Collier has amassed more than 250K international followers and 10 million YouTube views, including on his astounding cover of Stevie Wonder's "Don't You Worry 'Bout a Thing."
-In July 2016, Collier released his chart-topping debut album, In My Room.
-Most recently, he's been touring the world with his unique one-man show, helping to score the newest Dreamworks film, The Boss Baby, with Hans Zimmer, collaborating on Herbie Hancock's upcoming record and holding masterclasses at universities across the globe.
+Since his first video in 2011, Collier has amassed hundreds of thousands of international followers and more than 15 million YouTube views, which includes his astounding cover of Stevie Wonder's "Don't You Worry 'Bout a Thing."
+In July 2016, Collier released his chart-topping debut album, In My Room, which he solely recorded, performed and produced by himself.
+Most recently, he has toured his unique one-man show to more than 150 locations around the world; helped to score the newest Dreamworks release with Hans Zimmer; is currently collaborating on Herbie Hancock's upcoming album; and shares his vast knowledge of music theory with everyone from Wired Magazine to universities across the globe.

 As a solo artist and member of folk-rock duo Pomplamoose, Jack Conte garnered millions of views for his offbeat "video songs," including his breakout hit "Yeah Yeah Yeah" and "Pedals," a robotic tour-de-force with a set that duplicates the cockpit of the Millennium Falcon.

-Despite his success, Conte noted the disconnect between pageviews and revenue, and realized that if you’re a widely viewed artist and you aren’t making money, “that’s not your fault -- it’s technology’s fault.”
-His solution is Patreon: a crowdfunding platform built on recurring payments from patrons to support creatives with ongoing projects.
+Despite his success, Conte noted the disconnect between page views and revenue, and he realized that if you’re a widely viewed artist and you aren’t making money, "that's not your fault -- it’s technology's fault."
+His solution is Patreon: a membership platform built on recurring payments from patrons to support creatives with ongoing projects.

 Detroit is a legendary food town, and it's thanks to small, locally owned businesses that range from streetside barbecue tents to neighborhood bakeries, shops and delis -- even small farms.
 At FoodLab Detroit, Devita Davison helps locals with ideas for a food business to take their dreams into delicious reality, by connecting them with business advice, help with compliance and licensing, space in professional kitchens, marketing ideas and more.
 The nonprofit focuses on entrepreneurs and communities who have been traditionally under-resourced, aiming to build power and resilience for people around the city.